Xor0v0/awesome-zero-knowledge-proofs-security/README.md

 ## Vulnerability Classification

-The biggest difference between circuits and zkVM programs is that circuit languages are usually domain specific (DSL), and their mental models (writing constraints) are very different from traditional programming, while the programming approach of zkVM programs is more similar to traditional programming (but not exactly the same because the underlying VM is implemented as circuits, so only some circuit friendly operations can be implemented, such as hash functions that only support [pedersen](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/research/publications/zkproof-standards-workshop-2/pedersen-hash/pedersen.html#pdf-link) and [poseidon](https://eprint.iacr.org/2019/458.pdf)), so the learning threshold and cost are lower.
+The biggest difference between circuits and zkVM programs is that circuit languages are usually domain specific (DSL), and their mental models (writing constraints) are very different from traditional programming, while the programming approach of zkVM programs is more similar to traditional programming (but not exactly the same because the underlying VM is implemented as circuits, so only some circuit friendly operations can be implemented, such as hash functions [pedersen](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/research/publications/zkproof-standards-workshop-2/pedersen-hash/pedersen.html#pdf-link), [poseidon](https://eprint.iacr.org/2019/458.pdf), and MiMC[https://eprint.iacr.org/2016/492.pdf]), so the learning threshold and cost are lower.

-### Front end: Circuits
+### FrontEnd: Circuits

+Circuits act a very important role as namely **arithmetization** in a ZKP scheme.

-There are currently many circuit DSLs, such as Circom, Cairo, Noir, Leo, Zokrate, Lurk, etc. Ideally, provable programs written in these languages should be well constrained.
+There are currently many circuit DSLs, such as [Circom](https://github.com/iden3/circom), [Cairo](https://github.com/starkware-libs/cairo), [Noir](https://github.com/noir-lang/noir), [Leo](https://github.com/AleoHQ/leo), [Zokrate](https://github.com/Zokrates/ZoKrates), [Lurk](https://github.com/lurk-lab/lurk-rs), [Chiquito](https://github.com/privacy-scaling-explorations/chiquito/) etc. Ideally, provable programs written in these languages should be **well constrained**.

 The actual situation is that implementation may be **over-constrained** or **under-constrained**, even if the protocol design and implementation are improper, it may lead to **privacy leakage**.
-The above respectively undermines the completeness, soundness and zero knowledge property of zkp.
+The above respectively undermines the completeness, soundness and zero knowledge property of ZKP.

 #### Domain Specific Bugs